davervw/simple-emu-c64/README.md

 # simple-emu-c64 #
-Here is a simple Commodore 64 (, VIC-20, Commodore 16, Plus/4, ...) and 6502 Emulator I wrote from scratch.
+Here is a simple Commodore (64, PET 2001, VIC-20, Commodore 16, Plus/4, ...) and 6502 Emulator I wrote from scratch.
 Runs in a text console window.

 Notable features